Professor Graham Philip, MA, PhD

 Endangered Archaeology in the Middle East and North Africa (EAMENA).

-I joined the EAMENA project in October 2016, assuming responsibility for developing that part of the database relating to Syria.
 Supported by the Arcadia Fund and based at the Universities of Oxford, Leicester and Durham, EAMENA was established in January 2015 to respond to the increasing threats to archaeological sites in the Middle East and North Africa.
 The project uses satellite imagery to rapidly record and make available information about archaeological sites and landscapes which are under threat (http://eamena.arch.ox.ac.uk/).
+I joined EAMENA in October 2016, assuming responsibility for building the dataset for Lebanon, Syria and Iraq, and with funding from the Cultural Protection Fund, to train staff in the national heritage agencies of Lebanon and Iraq in remote sensing, GIS and damage assessment techniques.

-Following the death of Tony Wilkinson in late 2014, I assumed direction of the Durham-based component of this project, which examines the landscape dimension of the Sasanian Empire (3rd-7th centuries AD), through examination of study areas in Iran, Georgia, Azerbaijan and Oman, using a combination of regional survey, satellite image analysis and selective excavation.
+Following the death of Tony Wilkinson in late 2014, I assumed direction of the Durham-based component of this project (the overall PI is Prof. E. Sauer, Edinburgh), which was funded by the European Research Council.
+The project examines the landscape dimension of the Sasanian Empire (3rd-7th centuries AD), through examination of study areas in Iran, Georgia, Azerbaijan and Oman, using a combination of regional survey, satellite image analysis and selective excavation.
+The first volume - dealing with the team's work in Georgia - was published in late 2019, and work on the second is now well advanced.

 The nature of early complex societies

 Most of the language employed to discuss social and economic complexity in the Ancient Near East draws upon concepts relevant to the developed urban societies of ancient Mesopotamia.
 These terms tend, however, play down the diversity of developmental sequences elsewhere in the Middle East, such as western Syria and Palestine.
 These issues are being explored through the analysis and publication of 4th-3rd millennium BC sequences at three sites located in classic ‘lowland basin’ settings, Tell esh-Shuna in the north Jordan Valley, Tell Nebi Mend in the Orontes Valley and Tell Koubba on the Lebanese littoral.
-Work to date suggests that while none of these regions conforms to models of settlement and economic organization apparent in “Greater Mesopotamia”, there remain very clear differences in the specific pathways to complexity taken in the three regions.
+Work to date suggests that while none of these regions conforms to models of settlement and economic organization apparent in “Greater Mesopotamia”, there were clear differences in the specific pathways to complexity taken at each site.
 Thus the notion of “diverse routes to complexity” may provide a valuable corrective to traditional Mesopotamia-centric interpretations.

-A new dimension has been added to this research by my involvement as co-I in the Invisible Dead Project (Templeton Foundation).
-The project seeks to examine long term patterns in burial data from the Levant from the Ceramic Neolithic to the coming of Christianity, and to begin to ask the ‘big’ questions that are often lost among the detail of studies centred-upon individual sites, regions or periods.
-A paper was recently published in Journal of Archaeological Method and Theory (2016) and an edited volume arising from the project conference (summer 2014), is forthcoming.
+A new dimension has been added to my work on complex societies by my involvement as co-I in the Invisible Dead Project (Templeton Foundation).
+My section of the project examined long term patterns in burial data in the Levant from the Ceramic Neolithic to the Iron Age, and was designed to ask the ‘big’ questions that are often lost among the detail of studies centred-upon individual sites, regions or periods.
+Papers have been published in Journal of Archaeological Method and Theory (2016), and in edited volumes, while a volume arising from the project (edited by Chris Scarre and Jennie Bradbury) appeared in 2017.

 Having researched ancient metalwork for many years, I have developed a keen interest in the social and economic dimensions of material culture and its deployment in the negotiation of status and identity, as an aspect of social reproduction, and the contexts within which the acquisition, production and deployment of artefactual materials are situated.Recent publications on this theme include my contributions to the 2015 monograph on the cemetery from Jerablus Tahtani in Syria.
 Related ideas are being explored through the Invisible Dead project by mapping the spatial, temporal and ideological dimensions of the use of material culture in burial contexts.

 The CRANE project supported a two-day workshop in Durham in August 2015 on the Integration of Ceramic and Petrographic Datasets in the Levant.
-The resulting papers will be published in 2017 as a Special Issue of Levant, entitled Ceramics, Society, and Economy in the Northern Levant: an integrated archaeometric perspective.
+The resulting papers are being published as a Special Issue of Levant entitled Ceramics, Society, and Economy in the Northern Levant: an integrated archaeometric perspective which will appear in summer 2020.

-Research Students who have been awarded their doctorates in the last five years include:
+Research Students who have been awarded their doctorates in the last six years include:

 Mai Tsuneki (2014) Metalwork finds from Central Anatolia in the Assyrian Colony Period: a review in light of finds from the Level IIIc destruction at Kaman-Kalehoyuk (MA by research)